zaplatynski/second-hand-log/README.md

 ## Obsolete since FirstSpirit 5.2 R7

-Since FirstSpirit version 5.2 R7 the Second-Hand Log FirstSpirit module is obsolete since the ServerManager and SiteArchitect provide a logging functionality build-in from the help menu.
+Since FirstSpirit version 5.2 R7 the Second-Hand Log FirstSpirit module is obsolete because the ServerManager and SiteArchitect provide a logging functionality build-in from the help menu.

 ## Download